renehorstmann/Pixelc/README.md

     - merge layers (single or all)
   - update swarm and santasdayoff
 - camera ctrl not as compile option
-- palette swipe activates multitouch cursor
+- palette swipe up activates multitouch cursor
-- palette displays name on change
 - tool abtraction:
   - list of active tools
   - render in container flow